Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 The function should return a list of nodes representing the path from the start to the end.
 If no path can be found, the function should return `None`.

-Spend no more then 15 minutes working through this independently.
+Spend no more than 15 minutes working through this independently.
 Use the hints below or reach out for help if you are still feeling stuck after 15 minutes.

 ##### !end-question